 The Acropolis in Athens and Parthenon in Athens

-Acropolis in Athens is arguably the most well-known landmark in the history of Ancient Greece and the most important archaeological site, the Acropolis is located atop a rocky outcrop above the capital Athens.
+Acropolis in Athens is arguably the most well-known landmark in the history of Ancient Greece and the most important archaeological site as well as European Landmark.
+The Acropolis is located atop a rocky outcrop above the capital Athens.
 It is basically the ruins of several ancient buildings of great architectural and historic importance.
 Out of these groups of buildings, the Parthenon is the most famous.
 Parthenon, the former temple, was dedicated to the goddess Athena.
 The ancient Theater of Dionysus and the Propylaea are also among the buildings in the Acropolis.

 Hills of Athens

 The Hills of Athens consists of seven peaks, on top of which Athens is built.
 All seven hills contain something unique, many of which are linked to ancient myths.
 The hills include:

 - Temple of Parthenon (built in the 6th century BC)

 - Theatre of Dionysus the world’s oldest theatre which hosts annual Epidaurus Festival.